DracoBlue/toolsapi-shell/README.md

     ./toolsapi ffprobe:simple filename.mp4

-will query the server for ffprobe called simple template and convert it into:
+will query the server for a template of `ffprobe`, which is called `simple` and convert it into:

     ./toolsapi ffprobe toolsapi:inputfile=filename.mp4